-3.2 Business value
+B. Business value

-The potential success of service innovations can be understood by their potential to create, capture, and deliver value for relevant stakeholders [51].
-The underlying business model is the market device that allows (or hinders) to unfold value given that barriers such as institutionalized organizational memory and the external business environment are overcome [52].
+This section presents the indicators for a service to develop business value, as listed in Table 2.
+The potential success of service innovations can be understood by their potential to create, capture, and deliver value for relevant stakeholders [20].
+The underlying business model is the market device that allows (or hinders) to unfold value given that barriers such as institutionalized organizational memory and the external business environment are overcome [21].
 Combining few literature streams from innovation, sustainable business, management, and marketing studies, we identified five relevant dimensions for identifying promising business models elaborated further below: 1) value creation, 2) value capture 3) customer value offer (value proposition), 4) uniqueness (competitive advantage), and 5) newness to the market.
-However, it should be noted that determining business success is largely a subjective process and will vary for each business venture under consideration [53].
+However, it should be noted that determining business success is largely a subjective process and will vary for each business venture under consideration [22].